 A row of seagulls

 After the viewpoint followed some more climbing.
 There was a traffic jam and quite a few people blowing their horns.
 Most were probably tourists.
 One man put up his thumb when we passed him.
 In Almunecar, a pretty large city, we again came to a large road.
-It was about dinner time so we searched for a supermarket.
+It was about dinner time, so we searched for a supermarket.
 There were no benches or calm areas to sit, only in the window stills, but there was already a homeless person sitting there.
-When we went over to the other side of the road to sit in the shade Bram noticed there was a homeless person there as well.
+When we went over to the other side of the road to sit in the shade, Bram noticed a homeless person there as well.
 We decided to join the first one.
-This time we bought some much food we only managed to eat half of it.
+This time we bought so much food that we only managed to eat half of it.
 Two guys and a girl joined us.
 They weren't homeless but didn't look Spanish either.
 They told us they had come from Slovakia to find work here.
 I don't know what type of work they hoped to find here, there was nothing to do outside of the cities.
 When a touring car arrived they went over, I suppose to ask if they had work.
 It seemed like they seriously wanted to work, but I am not sure Spain is the right country to seek it.

 View over Almunecar.